 Pregnant woman, children and older adults and people with weak immunity should avoid:

 seafood especially food containing raw or undercooked (for example, sashimi) found in some sushi or ceviche.

-Ciguatera toxin poisoning sometimes occurs after consuming fish like grouper, barracuda, sea bass or moray eel whose flesh was contaminated by certain large reef fish.
+Ciguatera toxin poisoning sometimes occurs after consuming fish like grouper, barracuda, sea bass, red snapper or moray eel whose flesh was contaminated by certain large reef fish.
 Ciguatera toxin does not get destroyed by cooking.
 Symptoms may include itchiness, diarrhea, vomiting, numbness, sensitivity to hot and cold, dizziness, and muscle weakness.
 Only symptomatic treatment is possible.

 Seafood also harbors bacteria like Vibrio cholerae and E.coli, which are an important cause of bacterial seafood poisoning.
 Roundworm infection due to anisakiasis is acquired by eating raw fish, especially cod, herring, mackerel, and salmon.

 Fish tapeworm infection is acquired by eating raw salmon, herring, and gefilte fish- most infected persons are symptom-free, but symptoms may include vomiting, diarrhea, and abdominal discomfort.

 Inadvertent consumption of shellfish such as mussels, oysters, scallops, or clams that have fed on toxic algae can cause poisoning.

 The poisoning can affect neurological, musculoskeletal, or gastrointestinal systems.
 Persons experiencing symptoms such as tingling, numbness, weakness, or respiratory distress should be transported rapidly to a hospital.